Is High fiber foods a Miracle Worker?

 Despite diet plans and weight-loss centers proclaiming fiber to be a miracle product, the jury’s still out on its skinny-making benefits

-“It resembles that Hypothesis which reveals which came first, the chicken or the egg?” says Dr. Susan Mitchell, a dietitian and the emcee of Dr. Susan Mitchell’s Weekly Nutrition Podcast.
+“It’s like which came first, the chicken or the egg?” says Dr. Susan Mitchell, a dietitian and the emcee of Dr. Susan Mitchell’s Weekly Nutrition Podcast.
 “I don’t think that weight gain and weight problems can be blamed on fiber or lack thereof but rather on the fact that the American diet is supersized when it comes to portions.
 The majority of what Americans eat is less-than-healthy, processed, refined food that contains little or no fiber.”

-Benefits of fiber-rich food
+Benefits of fiber rich food

 Adding High fiber foods can help you ward off diseases, from cardiovascular illness to diabetes.
 It won’t hurt you in your battle against the bulge.
 One study showed that women with a high-fiber diet rich in whole grains gained less weight over 12 years than those with a diet lower in fiber and whole grains.
 Other studies indicate that people that have a high-fiber diet weigh less than those on a diet reduced fiber.